newville/wxmplot/doc/comparisons.rst

 distinction between using PySide and PyQt6 (see https://www.pythonguis.com/tutorials/pyqt6-plotting-pyqtgraph/), which is perhaps further indication of a general problem in the "Python+ Qt" universe.
-For the discussion her, it adds a level of complication that cannot be good for brevity, beauty, or portability.
+For the discussion here, it adds a level of complication that cannot be good for brevity, beauty, or portability.
 The tutorials start with a "simple" plot.
 The code given for this is::